andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 ### _Loads_ of Lovely Domain Experts - Listen [AHL]

 Note:
-This unified "Case" construct came into direct conflict with the fact that there were many teams, working with their own individual domain experts, on different services, with different release plans; all of whom had to play in this "Case" space.
+This unified "Case" construct came into direct conflict with the fact that there were many teams, working with their own individual domain experts, on different services, with different release plans; all of whom had to play in this shared "Case" space.

 The existence of the domain experts, embedded 3 out of 5 days with each team was a boon.
 (I've seen _many_ DDD projects fail due to a lack of this.)
-This involvement must have been incredibly difficult to plan, set up and finiance, and as such it needs to be explicitly called out.
+This involvement must have been incredibly difficult to plan, set up and finance, and as such it needs to be explicitly called out as a win.

 GOOD THING: HAVING DOMAIN EXPERTS AROUND ALL THE TIME IS A MUST.

 There was a problem however.
 In many teams, the domain experts weren't being used to their full potential.
-I kept coming across the worrying signs that the technical people didnt agree with their embedded Crown Prosecution rep. And not just on which version of a java library, no. I heard people saying that they were wrong when they described how their job worked.
+I kept coming across the worrying signs that the technical people didnt agree with their embedded Crown Prosecution rep. And not just on which version of a java library to use.
+No, I heard people saying that they were wrong when they described how their job worked.

 ---